 - The process by which managers approve flex arrangement proposals should be equitable and objective.

-- Written proposals (see below for proposal templates) and pilot periods are strongly recommended.
+- Written proposals (see proposal template form below) and pilot periods are strongly recommended.

 - Decisions should be reason-neutral; managers should not consider individuals' personal circumstances or reasons for seeking a flex work arrangement in either approving or rejecting an employee's flex proposal and should avoid asking for a reason as part of the proposal.